-Staff has continued to improve the dissemination of information produced by the Bond Finance Office through its website at www.brb.state.tx.us.
+Staff continues to work with the Department of Information Resources to maintain compliance with state technology requirements.
+Staff has improved the dissemination of information produced by the Bond Finance Office through its website at www.brb.state.tx.us.
 The benefits of establishing a presence on the web have included increased availability of information to the general public and bond finance community, increased communication with our customers and decreased costs associated with printing and mailing.